opentrade-io/opentrade-examples/scripts/DynamicVaults/README.md

-# Dynamic Vaults - Deposit Script
+# Dynamic Vaults - Deposit & Withdraw Scripts

 This directory contains scripts for interacting with Dynamic Vaults in the OpenTrade protocol.

 ## Overview

+This directory includes two main scripts:

-The `depositToDynamicVault.ts` script allows you to deposit tokens into a Dynamic Vault pool.
-The script handles the complete deposit workflow including token approval and balance verification.
+- `depositToDynamicVault.ts` - Deposit tokens into a Dynamic Vault pool
+- `withdrawFromDynamicVault.ts` - Request withdrawal from a Dynamic Vault pool

+Both scripts handle the complete workflows for their respective operations including token approval, balance verification, and transaction processing.

-## How Dynamic Vault Deposits Work
+## How Dynamic Vaults Work

+### Deposits

 When you successfully deposit tokens into a Dynamic Vault, the contract will mint pool tokens to your wallet.
 These pool tokens represent your share of the vault's total assets.